intermine/im-docs/docs/database/download-scripts.md

 And some constants that define the data to fetch:

-* 'SOURCES': Any data sources defined by this constant will automatically be added to the queue of files to download.
+* 'SOURCES': Any data source defined by this constant will automatically be added to the queue of files to download.

 Each source is a hash-reference with the following keys: